chrispoole70/langchain-tutorials/rag/notes.md

 ## Tutorial Overview

 * This tutorial is called [Build a Retrieval Augmented Generation (RAG) App: Part 1](https://python.langchain.com/docs/tutorials/rag/)
+* It demonstrates how to load a blog post and use an LLM to answer specific questions about it.

 ## Important Concepts